MicrosoftDocs/customer-insights/ci-docs/get-started.md

 ## Step 3: Ingest, unify, and set up relationships for your data

 Unified profiles are the foundation to get insights and take action on the data.
 Bring in data from various sources and run the data unification process to combine unified profiles.
 Specify relationships between the ingested entities and use enrichment features to add information to the profiles.

+> [!NOTE]
+> To upload a single CSV file, unify the data, and generate automatic insights, go to [Experience Customer Insights in 5 minutes](data-sources-single.md).
+Otherwise, continue with the following steps.

 1. Ingest data by creating data sources from multiple options.
 Choose between [Azure Data Lake Storage, including Common Data Model](connect-common-data-model.md), [Azure Synapse Analytics](connect-synapse.md), [Microsoft Dataverse](connect-dataverse-managed-lake.md), or  [Power Query connectors](connect-power-query.md).